calvinli/pacerrssscraper/README.md

 Script that reads PACER RSS feeds and looks for updates in selected cases.

+It can then (optionally) send an email or post on twitter (designed for unattended operation using cron, etc.) .
+This requires certain command-line options to be set (use -h to see them).

 NOTES:
-rss_scrape_redacted.py is my version of rss_scrape.py, just with my Gmail login details removed.
-Eventually I'll find a way to remove my login details from the actual code :P.

 The script expects files ./killswitch and ./lasttime.
-I'm not sure if it'll break if those aren't there.

 This is in active development and should not be considered usable.
+In fact, the latest version has not been tested at all.